Memorial Day weekend draws crowds and triggers warnings

 The New York Times marked the horror by devoting Sunday’s entire front page to a long list of names of those who have died in the United States.
 The headline: “An Incalculable Loss.”

-Meanwhile, President Donald Trump went golfing for the second day in a row in Virginia.
+Meanwhile, President Donald Trump went golfing for the second day in a row at his private club in Virginia.
 Trump had not played for weeks before this weekend.

-Trump said on the syndicated Sunday program “Full Measure With Sharyl Attkisson” that he is feeling fine after taking a two-week course of the unproven drug hydroxychloroquine and a zinc supplement to protect him against the virus.
+Trump said on the syndicated Sunday program “Full Measure With Sharyl Attkisson” that he is feeling fine after taking a two-week course of the unproven drug hydroxychloroquine and a zinc supplement to protect him against the virus, declaring, “To the best of my knowledge, here I am.”

 The president has spent weeks pushing the drug against the advice of many of his administration’s top medical professionals.
 Hydroxychloroquine can have deadly side effects.